A Guess Isn’t Good Enough for a Jury

 Subjective “belief” is not necessarily reality.

-The brain is so complex that sub-specializations like Brain Injury Medicine have developed.
+Sub-specializations like Brain Injury Medicine (BIM) have developed.

-Dr. Adhia developed his interest in Brain Injury Medicine when working on cases where he suspected psychiatric conditions masked or were confused by a brain injury.
-As a Forensic Psychiatrist, not a neurologist, he decided to pursue Board-Certification in BIM because of his natural interest in the field and desire to conduct forensic evaluations with added skill.
+Dr. Adhia developed his interest in Brain Injury Medicine when working on forensic cases where he suspected psychiatric conditions masked or were confused by a brain injury.
+He decided to pursue Board-Certification in BIM because of his natural interest in the field and desire to treat patients with brain injuries.
+His BIM expertise enables him to conduct forensic evaluations with added skill.

 Are Psychiatrists qualified to practice Brain Injury Medicine?

-The short answer is that Psychiatrists receive training in brain injuries but not to the greater depth of Board-Certification in Brain Injury Medicine.
+The short answer is that Psychiatrists receive training in brain injuries but not to the greater depth required to be Board-Certified in Brain Injury Medicine.

 Psychiatrists and neurologists receive neurological education in medical school and residency.
 Similarly, neurologists receive some education in psychiatry.
-They are different disciplines which share study of the brain and its impact on our lives, physical and emotional.
-And intertwined.
+They are different disciplines which share study of the brain and its impact on health and behavior.

-Injuries to the Brain, Medical and Legal Records
+Injuries to the Brain and Forensic Psychiatry: Medical and Legal Records

-Dr. Adhia’s review of medical records requires a physician’s qualifications Medical records that accompany a physical injury can include hospitalization and treatment notes, radiology, MRIs and CTScans, test results, neurology reports and labwork.
+Dr. Adhia’s review of medical records requires a physician’s qualifications.
+Medical records include hospitalization and treatment notes, radiology, MRIs and CTScans, test results, neurology reports and labwork.
 A Medical Review Officer has additional qualifications to consider toxicology reports.

 Legal records are also relevant and can contain clues helpful to Dr. Adhia’s work.
 For example, reviewing the deposition testimony of other medical experts addressing brain function can be revealing inasmuch as they may report medical information not found in other records and worthy of further investigation.